Charles Scribner IV

 Charles Scribner IV (July 13, 1921 – November 11, 1995), also known as Charles Scribner Jr., was the head of the Charles Scribner's Sons publishing company.
-He was a resident of Manhattan for most of his adult life, establishing a residence in the Upper East Side after 1945, when he was twenty-four.
+He was a resident of Manhattan for most of his adult life, living on the Upper East Side since 1945.

-Biography
+Early life

-Scribner was born in Quogue, New York on July 13, 1921 to Vera Gordon Bloodgood and Charles Scribner III and was raised in Far Hills, New Jersey.
+Scribner was born in Quogue, New York, on July 13, 1921, to Vera Gordon Bloodgood and Charles Scribner III and was raised in Far Hills, New Jersey.

-He attended St. Paul's School in Concord, New Hampshire for secondary school.
+He attended St. Paul's School in Concord, New Hampshire, for secondary school.
 He graduated as salutatorian from Princeton University in 1943, receiving his A.B. degree, summa cum laude.
 Nine members of his family, over six generations, have been graduates of Princeton.

 He was a Navy cryptanalyst during World War II and the Korean War.

+Career

 He succeeded his father, Charles Scribner III, in 1952 as chief of Charles Scribner's Sons, which had been founded by his great-grandfather, Charles Scribner I, in 1846.
+In 1952, he succeeded his father as President of Scribners.
+He served in that role until 1977 when he became chairman in 1977.
+In 1978, he became chairman of the Scribner Book Companies, the holding company.
 He oversaw the operations until 1984, when the company was bought out by Macmillan Publishing.

 He was a charter trustee of Princeton University from 1969 to 1979.
 He was a trustee of the Princeton University Press from 1949 to 1981, also serving as its president from 1957 to 1968.
 He was president of the American Book Publishers Council from 1966 to 1968.

 Scribner was elected to the American Philosophical Society in 1982.